SMitra1993/.NETInterrogation/3 - ControlStatement.md

 - The `if` condition checks if the value of `number` is greater than 0.
 Since it's not (`0 > 0` is false), it moves to the `else if` block and checks if the value is less than 0.
 Again, it's not (`0 < 0` is false), so it executes the code inside the `else` block, printing "Number is zero."

 ### Scenario 4: Switch Statement [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/3%20-%20ControlStatement.md#control-statement-)

+The `switch` statement provides a convenient way to execute different blocks of code based on the value of an expression or variable.
+It evaluates the expression once and then matches the value of the expression to one of several possible `case` labels, executing the corresponding block of code.

 ```csharp
 using System;